-If this is not possible, or you have already done so but are not satisfied with the outcome, then you should contact our complaints officer, Christopher Hall.
+If this is not possible, or you have already done so but are not satisfied with the outcome, then you should contact our complaints officer, Jonathan Manser.
 In order to ensure that the complaint is dealt with efficiently, we request that any complaint made to our complaints officer is put in writing.
-Christopher Hall can be contacted by e-mail or letter:
+Jonathan Manser can be contacted by e-mail or letter:

 25 High Street,

 We will send you a letter acknowledging receipt of your written complaint within 7 days of receiving your complaint.
 If necessary, we may ask you to confirm or provide further details.

 Our complaints officer will then investigate your complaint by examining the relevant files and discussing the matter with the relevant fee earner(s) involved.

 Following his investigation, our complaints officer will send you a detailed response within 56 days from the date we acknowledged your written complaint or, if we required further information from you, within 56 days of receiving that information from you.
 If this time limit is likely to be exceeded, we will write to you to explain why this is and to set out when we expect to respond to your complaint.

 If we cannot resolve the complaint to your satisfaction, then you can contact the Legal Ombudsman at http://www.legalombudsman.org.uk/, on 0300 555 0333 or via PO Box 6806, Wolverhampton, WV1 9WJ.
 You should do this within six months of our last communication with you concerning your complaint.